Since I was very young, two things have been true:

 1) I love sports 2) I care about people.

 This all led me to somatics.
-I knew how to listen to my body in sports, and felt the visceral gap in how that translated in daily work or life - while so many people shared the struggle to feel belonging, safety, and worthiness.
+I knew how to listen to my body in sports, yet felt the visceral gap in how that translated in daily work or life - while so many people shared the struggle to feel belonging, safety, and worthiness.
 I invested in learning my body’s experience of race, gender, and class, which deepened my connection to the world.
 I spent years with the teachers of somatic abolitionism: Resmaa Menakem, Carlin Quinn, and Jennifer-Lee Koble.
-I continued my learning to become a somatic coach with the teachers of the Strozzi Institute: Wendy Haines, Namiko Uno, Anela Barboza, and Stephanie Meux.
+I continued my learning to become an ICF certified coach with the teachers of the Strozzi Institute: Wendy Haines, Namiko Uno, Anela Barboza, and Stephanie Meux.